 A vasectomy is not recommended as a short-term form of birth control.
 The procedure to reverse a vasectomy is a much more complicated operation.

-- Are in a relationship, and both partners agree that they do not want anymore children.
+- Is in a relationship, and both partners agree that they do not want children or additional children.
 They do not want to use, or cannot use, other forms of birth control.

-- Are in a relationship, and one or both partners have genetic disorders that they do not want to risk passing on to their children
+- Is in a relationship, and one or both partners have genetic disorders that they do not want to pass on

 There is no serious risk to vasectomy.
 Your semen will be tested in the months after the operation to make sure it does not contain sperm.

 As with any surgical procedure, infection, swelling, or prolonged pain can occur.
 Careful following of aftercare instructions reduces these risks significantly.

 Very rarely, the vas deferens can grow back together again.
 If this happens, sperm can mix with semen.
 This would make it possible for you to make a woman pregnant.

 Two weeks before your vasectomy, tell your doctor or nurse about of the medicines you take, including those bought without a prescription and vitamins, supplements, and herbs.

 You may need to limit or stop taking aspirin, ibuprofen (Advil, Motrin), and other medicines that affect blood clotting for 10 days before your surgery.

 On the day of your surgery, wear loose, comfortable clothes.
 Clean your scrotum area well.
 Take the medicines your doctor told you take.